 The Inland Empire Resource Conservation District is a non-regulatory public agency providing a variety of mitigation opportunities for project proponents in the region.
-Included within this list is the District’s Our ILF In-Lieu Fee (ILF) Program, a regional approach to fulfillment of mitigation responsibilities associated with is a Santa Ana River Watershed wide in-lieu fee program that allows permittee applicants (developers) the option to purchase stream and/or wetland mitigation credits to fulfill compensatory mitigation requirements for permitted impacts authorized under Sections 404 and 401 of the Clean Water Act.
-The Program offers a range of credits available for purchase by developers to address impacts occurring throughout the majority of the Santa Ana River watershed.
-Once permits are purchased, the IERCD ILF program administrators place the credits or acreage over properties owned or controlled by the IERCD that support aquatic resources , followed by actions taken to initiate the reestablishment, rehabilitation, enhancement, and/or preservation process.
+This includes the District’s In-Lieu Fee (ILF) Program, a regional approach to fulfillment of mitigation responsibilities that allows permittee applicants (developers) the option to purchase stream and/or wetland mitigation credits to fulfill compensatory mitigation requirements for permitted impacts authorized under Sections 404 and 401 of the Clean Water Act.
+The Program offers a range of credits available for purchase by developers to address impacts occurring throughout most of the Santa Ana River watershed.
+Once permits are purchased, the IERCD’s ILF program administrators place the credits or acreage over properties owned or controlled by the IERCD that support aquatic resources, followed by actions taken to initiate the reestablishment, rehabilitation, enhancement, and/or preservation process.

 ILF Service Area